Help us to inform and improve government policy and public debate through high-quality, independent research.

 Almost all of the Institute’s income is raised through traditional research funding, a reflection of the very high quality of its work.
 But unrestricted funds provided through corporate membership allow IFS to provide quick policy responses and to expand on work that has been funded in the traditional way.
 Without these we are limited in the impact we can achieve – with them we can ensure we influence the policy debate long into the future.

 Corporate Membership of the IFS provides your organisation with:

-See a list of current corporate members and institutional subscribers.
+You can see a list of current corporate members and institutional subscribers here.

-Click here to see the 2018 programme of events.
+Click here to see an example of our programme of membership events from 2018.
 These round-table events are exclusive to IFS corporate members.